katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 To which of the types the function will be added is decided by the type of the method receiver, on this case it is a (\*ObjectAdder).

-This is one of the more hard to understand parts of Go that I stumbled and I'm not going to be able to explain here right now, but it relates to [this](https://github.com/golang/go/wiki/MethodSets) and some other stuff that I assume are just implementation details.
+This is one of the hard to understand parts of Go that I stumbled and I'm not going to be able to explain here right now (I do not even understand the why's completely yet), but it relates to [this](https://github.com/golang/go/wiki/MethodSets) and some other stuff that I assume are just implementation details.